-My name is Brian Braskich, and I am the director of Community Programming at United Theological Seminary of the Twin Cities.
+My name is Brian Braskich, and I am the director of Community Programming.
 Community Programming at United is set up to serve the community on two different fronts.

 Professional and Church Life

 Community Programming is a great professional resource for the ordained and non-ordained alike.
 We are dedicated to the formation and renewal of pastors and lay leaders by providing them with tools and guidance to take back to the communities they serve.
 We offer a variety of church- and business-related programming, including certifications, classes, workshops and seminars.
 In addition, United is host to the National Association of Church Business Administrators (NACBA) certification seminar in the Twin Cities and also is the programming home of the Council on Religion and Law.
 Look for upcoming classes in our new downtown Minneapolis/North Loop location.

 - Earn certification from the National Association of Church Business Administration (NACBA)

 - Transformational Leadership (monthly, 8-session class)

 - Financial Management Training for Clergy (offered at no charge)

 Community Programming at United serves as a resource for people looking to investigate theological issues and questions and cultivate relevant theological and existential perspectives, outside of the traditional church setting.
 We are a place to convene, share ideas and learn in a theologically rich environment.
 Events range from our Bees, Bread & Beer curriculum, to spiritual dance workshops, to Community Pizza Nights at our brand new Outdoor Community Oven.

 - Weekend Spiritual Dance Workshop – Developing the Expressive Body for Worship and Daily Life